-Make it a point to call the court if you plan to pay in person and ask about hours and payment options.
-Some courts, for instance, may not accept personal checks or credit cards―information you'll want to know before leaving your house to pay.
+Make it a point to call the traffic court handling your case if you plan to pay in person, and ask about hours and payment options.
+Some courts, for instance, may not accept personal checks or credit cards; information you'll want to know before leaving your house to pay.

-And be sure to pay close attention to when the payment is due.
+Also be sure to pay close attention to when the traffic ticket payment is due.
 Failing to pay on time could result in a bench warrant for your arrest.

-Traffic tickets typically add points to your driving record.
-If you have accumulated 3 to 11 points on your driving record, you may have the option to have three 3 points removed by completing a DMV-approved traffic safety course.
-Learn more by reading our Point Reduction page.
+Traffic tickets typically add points to your Nevada driving record.
+If you have accumulated between 3 to 11 points on your driving record, you may have the option to have 3 points removed by completing a DMV-approved traffic safety course.
+Learn more by reading our Defensive Driving page.

 Whenever points have been added or removed, check your driving record for accuracy.
 Make sure the point total is correct.
 Any added points could lead to your NV driver's license getting suspended, or cause an unwarranted increase in your car insurance rates.

-After getting ticketed and checking your driving record, contact your car insurance company on how it will affect your premiums.
+After getting ticketed and checking your Nevada driving record, ask your car insurance company how your traffic violation will affect your premiums.
 Depending on your insurance provider's policies, you may see a jump in your rates at renewal time.
 Should this occur, you always have the option to compare car insurance rates online.Other Topics in This Section